List of Crimewatch (Singaporean TV series) episodes

 This is the list of episodes of Crimewatch since 1993, with airing timings for the show from 2009 onwards.

-Crimewatch is aired in four different languages all through Mediacorp.
+Crimewatch is aired in four different languages through Mediacorp.
 The Mandarin version, 绳之以法, is aired on Channel 8.
 The English version, Crimewatch, is aired on Channel 5.
 The Tamil version, Kutra Kannkaanippu, is aired on Vasantham.
 The Malay version, Jejak Jenayah, is aired on Suria.
-The show is also accessible in all four languages through MeWATCH.
+The show is also accessible in all four languages through mewatch.

 Series overview

 Airdates based on English language showings only.